 What did you promise yourself after the last earthquake?

-If you felt the recent earthquake you might also have felt the sudden urge to make your place quake safe.
+If you felt a recent earthquake you might also have felt a sudden urge to make your place quake safe.
 There's a lot we can do to make our homes safer and stronger for earthquakes and the best time to start is now, so let's get cracking.

 Toka Tū Ake EQC has adopted a new name to better represent the role our scheme plays in supporting New Zealanders.